remobjects/docsgen/docs/Markdown.md

 title: Markdown syntax
 ---

-Docsgen uses the [standard markdown syntax](http://daringfireball.net/projects/markdown/syntax) except for the following adjustments:
+Docsgen uses the [^markdown] with the following extensions:

 * Github style syntax highlighting is added, which is done by using \`\`\` lang on one line, closed with \`\`\` on another line.